 About This Project

-I'm E. I'm a trans woman with a peritoneal flap neovagina, and I've been on estrogen-based HRT for several years.
-For most of that time, I was on a standard static dosing protocol: the same amount of estradiol every week, progesterone every night, levels held as steady as possible.
+Hi, I'm Erica.
+I'm a trans woman with a peritoneal flap neovagina, and I've been on estrogen-based HRT for several years.
+For most of that time I was on a standard static protocol: the same amount of estradiol every week, progesterone every night, levels held as steady as possible.

-It works.
+It worked.
 It kept me in range.
 But cis women don't have static hormones.
-Their bodies cycle through a rhythm of estrogen rising and falling, progesterone appearing and disappearing, a whole endocrine conversation that repeats roughly every 28 days.
-Static HRT doesn't attempt to replicate that.
-It just holds you at a midpoint and calls it good enough.
+Their bodies cycle through a rhythm of estrogen rising and falling, progesterone appearing and disappearing, and a whole endocrine conversation that repeats roughly every 28 days.
+Static HRT doesn't try to replicate that.
+It holds you at a midpoint and calls it good enough.

-I wanted to find out what happens when you try to actually mimic that cycle.
+I wanted to find out what happens when you try to mimic the cycle instead.

 Why cycling?

-Part of this is clinical curiosity.
-There is limited evidence suggesting potential differences between cyclical and continuous hormone protocols.
-In postmenopausal cis women, sequential (cyclical) progestogen exposure has been associated with lower breast cancer risk compared to continuous combined use across multiple large cohort studies[1][2][3].
-Separately, cyclic progestogen has shown bone-protective effects in premenopausal cis women with ovulatory disturbances[4].
-However, no studies have directly compared cyclical versus continuous protocols in trans women, and the clinical relevance of cycling estradiol (rather than just progestogen scheduling) remains unstudied.
-The hypothesis that replicating the full hormonal rhythm could produce different outcomes is reasonable, but it is currently an open question, not an established finding.
+Partly clinical curiosity.
+There's scattered evidence hinting that cyclic and continuous protocols aren't equivalent.
+In postmenopausal cis women, sequential (cyclical) progestogen exposure has been associated with lower breast cancer risk than continuous combined use across multiple large cohort studies (Brusselaers 2018, Fournier 2007, Lyytinen 2009).
+Cyclic progestogen has also shown bone-protective effects in premenopausal cis women with ovulatory disturbances (Prior 1994).
+None of this has been studied in trans women.
+The clinical relevance of cycling estradiol itself (rather than just scheduling the progestogen) is also unstudied.
+The hypothesis that replicating the full rhythm could produce different outcomes is reasonable, but it's an open question, not an established finding.

-Where clinical literature is cited on this site, it draws primarily from studies of postmenopausal cis women on menopausal hormone therapy.
-This is the closest available reference population: like post-gonadectomy trans women, postmenopausal cis women are hypogonadal, producing negligible sex hormones endogenously and relying entirely on exogenous hormones.
-The pharmacokinetic and endocrine baseline is comparable in ways that premenopausal cis women's data would not be.
-Where the comparison breaks down (surgical anatomy, receptor exposure history, age-related differences), those limitations are noted.
+Where I cite clinical literature on this site, it draws heavily from studies of postmenopausal cis women on menopausal hormone therapy.
+That's the closest available reference population.
+Post-gonadectomy trans women and postmenopausal cis women are both hypogonadal: negligible endogenous sex hormone production, entirely dependent on exogenous dosing.
+The pharmacokinetic and endocrine baselines are comparable in ways that premenopausal cis women's aren't.
+Where the comparison breaks down (surgical anatomy, receptor exposure history, age-related differences), I note it.

-Part of it is personal.
-There's something about your body doing what it's supposed to do, following a rhythm that aligns with who you are, that matters in a way that's hard to quantify in a blood panel.
-I wanted to see if cycling felt different.
+Partly personal.
+There's something about your body doing what it's supposed to do, following a rhythm that aligns with who you are, that matters in a way that's hard to capture in a blood panel.
+I wanted to know if cycling felt different.
 If my body would respond.
-If the experience of having a hormonal month, with all that comes with it, would feel like something worth having.
+If having a hormonal month, with everything that comes with it, would feel like something worth having.

 It does.
 That's why I'm writing this.